NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 <br/>

 ## Tab completion for cd (ZSH)
-In Bash when you press <TAB> you get prompted with a list of files in the current directory.
+In Bash when you press \<TAB> after typing `cd` you get prompted with a list of files in the current directory.
 But zsh shows you folders which you can tab through, which in the context of cd is of course more useful.

 ## Shared command history (ZSH)
 In Bash each shell has its own history, zsh shares the command history with all active shells.